Why you should care

 McKaine returned to New York amid the Harlem Renaissance and got to work on civil rights activism, but he wasn’t there long.
 “Ossie was always a proud, nonconforming person and he just got tired trying to buck Jim Crow all the time, so he looked to Europe,” McKaine’s half brother, Ansley Abraham, said in a 1991 South Carolina Historical Society article by scholar Miles Richards.
 McKaine wound up in Ghent, Belgium, where he opened a popular nightclub called Mac’s Place.
 McKaine, who spoke four languages, was able to own a business with white employees — unthinkable in South Carolina at that time — and he built a good life.
 But when Adolf Hitler invaded, McKaine returned to the U.S. After more than three decades away, he landed back in Sumter.

-Led by Blacks but open to liberal whites, the new party posed a real challenge to the political structure.
-The GOP’s Abraham Lincoln–era grip on Blacks was waning, thanks to Franklin Delano Roosevelt’s New Deal, and all of a sudden the African-American vote was important to Democrats.
+The new party posed a real challenge to the political structure.
+The GOP’s Abraham Lincoln–era grip on black constituents was waning, thanks to Franklin Delano Roosevelt’s New Deal, and all of a sudden the African-American vote was important to Democrats.
 At the 1944 Democratic National Convention in Chicago, the Progressive Democrats demanded to be seated in place of South Carolina’s official delegation.
 They were excluded on a technicality as national Democrats feared a Southern walkout.
 It was a prelude to the Mississippi Freedom Democratic Party 20 years later and the racial split that would reshape America’s party politics in the ensuing decades.

 After the campaign, McKaine helped on voter-registration drives for a couple of years before returning to postwar Belgium to try and revive his business in Ghent, where he died in 1955.